 Place the Clamato, ketchup, and hot sauce in a small bowl and whisk until blended.

-Slowly pour in the oil, while continuing to whisk, until oil is incorporated.
+Slowly pour in the olive oil, while continuing to whisk, until oil is incorporated.

 Mix in the cumin and a pinch of kosher salt.
 Taste for seasoning and adjust, adding more salt or hot sauce to taste.